ayushsingh82/AgentForge/README.md

 | 🪪 **Modular Identity & Reputation with CARV ID (ERC-7231)**    | Every agent and human has a composable identity.
 Reputation grows based on task success, trustworthiness, and training outcomes — traceable across chains.         |
 | 🧩 **Decentralized Data Orchestration with D.A.T.A.
 Framework** | All data (on/off-chain) is authenticated through the D.A.T.A. layer, tagged and trusted using EAS, zk proofs, and TEEs.                                            |
 | 🌐 **Open Innovation: AI × Web3 for Real World Use Cases**      | Enables verifiable, privacy-preserving collaboration between humans and AI for enterprise, DeSci, and open research data curation.                                 |

+Leveraging CARV SVM Chain for Privacy and Trustless Data Sharing